NaomiM444/Blog-Template/README.md

-# Blog-Template is a customizable website for blogger.
+# Blog-Template is a customizable website for bloggers.
 Choose from different setting to produce the site that will personalized You!